 Normal audits can also miss key issues such as discrimination against minority groups or management resistance to allowing workers their right to freedom of association.
 If companies manage risk, they need to have confidence in the working conditions of the people who produce the goods they sell.
 Audits can help with this, but their scope is limited.
 To meaningfully improve labour standards, audits must be used alongside human rights due diligence.

-ASC Consultants help with monitoring of ethical practises in business by conducting ethical audits on suppliers as well as offering pre-readiness certification audits for standards such as SIZA, SMETA, etc.
+ASC Consultants help with monitoring of ethical practices in business by conducting ethical audits on suppliers as well as offering pre-readiness certification audits for standards such as SIZA, SMETA, etc.

 The benefits of having ASC Consultants help with ethical audit consulting are the following:

 - Work with highly experienced and motivated consultants.

 - Strengthen and protect your brand image and reputation